cmhughes/latexindent.pl/documentation/sec-conclusions-know-limitations.rst

 There are a number of known limitations of the script, and almost certainly quite a few that are *unknown*!

-The main limitation is to do with the alignment routine discussed on ;
-for example, consider the file given in :numref:`lst:matrix2`.
+The main limitation is to do with the alignment routine discussed on :ref:`page yaml:lookforaligndelims <yaml:lookforaligndelims>`; for example, consider the file given in :numref:`lst:matrix2`.

  .. literalinclude:: demonstrations/matrix2.tex
  	:caption: ``matrix2.tex``